binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10fromRuss.md

 {linenos=off, lang="XQuery"}
     doc("users.xml")/userlist/user[uname="something" or ""=""]

-which, upon execution, would yield all of the users.
+which, upon execution would yield all of the `user`s.

 Also, keep in mind that XQuery [has an extension](https://www.mssqltips.com/sqlservertip/2738/examples-of-using-xquery-to-update-xml-data-in-sql-server/) called the XML Data Modification Language ([DML](https://docs.microsoft.com/en-us/sql/t-sql/xml/xml-data-modification-language-xml-dml)), which is commonly used to update (`insert`, `delete` and `replace value of`) XML documents.